zahra8624/zahra8624/README.md

 };
 ```

-> *Front-End Developer with nearly 3 years of experience building scalable web applications using React and Next.js, holding a Master's in Artificial Intelligence.
+> *Front-End Developer with +3 years of experience building scalable web applications using React and Next.js, holding a Master's in Artificial Intelligence.
 Passionate about AI-powered products and designing experiences that simplify complex workflows.*

 ---